 OSU's general education assessment methods are aimed at holistically evaluating student achievement of general education outcomes and critically evaluating the curriculum itself by evaluating how each course incorporates general education learner goals.
 Institutional portfolios and university-wide surveys are implemented such that student participants are anonymous; therefore, these methods do not permit tracking individual students into future semesters.
-Information from general education assessment is shared annually with the faculty via a new

-'General Education Assessment Newsletter' and is formally presented to the General Education Advisory Council, Assessment Council, Instruction Council, and Faculty Council.
+Information from general education assessment is presented annually to the General Education Advisory Council, Assessment Council, Instruction Council, and Faculty Council.
 The process has generated attention to student learning, general education outcomes, and how individual general education courses provide opportunities for students to develop general education knowledge and skills.
-After three years of implementation, these assessments are yielding interesting results and effecting change at several institutional levels.
+Four years after implementation, these assessments are yielding interesting results and influencing change at several institutional levels.